 Chapel Bay Fort

-As you continue round the peninsular you will come across Chapel Bay Fort, which is also a museum.
+As you continue round the peninsular you’ll come across Chapel Bay Fort, which is also a museum.
 This abandoned military fortress has now been restored and holds a great display of historical military equipment and weaponry.
 There is also a café if you need a pit stop.

 We didn’t stop to visit the museum, but carried on round the headland until we came to a great picnic spot in a field overlooking Milford Haven Estuary.
 This waterway is the largest in Wales and is one of the world’s deepest natural harbours, providing an abundance of natural habitats.